OpenLI-NZ/openli/doc/ProvisionerDoc.md

                              ideal key length is 24 characters.
 Shorter keys will be padded with null bytes, longer keys will be truncated to 24 characters.
+* `integrity` -- a YAML mapping object that defines whether integrity check messages should be sent to this agency, and how these messages should be generated.

+If Integrity Check records are required, the configuration parameters for these records can be set by specifying fields inside the `integrity` object mentioned above.
+Note that the agency will most likely tell you what values it wants configured for these options, so do not worry too much about having to decide what to choose for each option.

+The available fields are:
+* `enabled`     -- if true, integrity check records will be sent to this agency.
+                   Defaults to false (i.e. no integrity checks).
+* `hashmethod`  -- the algorithm to use when generating message digests from the intercepted data PDUs.
+Defaults to `sha-256`, but `sha-1`, `sha-384` and `sha-512` are also supported.
+* `signedhashmethod`    -- the algorithm to use when generated a digest from previous message digests that is going to be signed using a private key.
+Defaults to `sha-256` but `sha-1`, `sha-384` and `sha-512` are also supported.
+* `hashtimeout`  -- produce an integrity check containing a message digest hash within this number of seconds after seeing the oldest unhashed data PDU.
+Defaults to 1 second.
+* `datapducount` -- produce an integrity check containing a message digest hash as soon as this number of unhashed data PDUs have been seen.
+                    Defaults to 1000 PDUs.
+* `signtimeout`  -- produce an integrity check containing a signed digest hash of the preceding message digests within this number of seconds after sending the oldest unsigned digest hash.
+                    Defaults to 30 seconds.
+* `hashpducount` -- produce an integrity check containing a signed digest hash of the preceding message digests as soon as the number of unsigned digest hashes exceeds this value.
+Defaults to 15 digest hashes.

+---

 VOIP, Email and IPintercepts are also expressed as a YAML sequence, with a key of `voipintercepts:`, `emailintercepts:`, and `ipintercepts:` respectively.